Jul 22, 2020, 6:20 PM

 The IDEXX SDMA Test

-Manufactured by IDEXX Laboratories, the IDEX SDMA Catalyst Test can help your veterinarian to identify feline kidney diseases, months, if not years before they become evident.
+Manufactured by IDEXX Laboratories, the IDEXX SDMA Catalyst Test can help your veterinarian to identify feline kidney diseases, months, if not years before they become evident.
 Consult your veterinarian for more details about the test and how it can help your companion to stay healthy.